 Hit the slopes

-Snap on your skis or board and enjoy Greater Sudbury’s ski hills for some downhill excitement.
+Step into your skis or strap on your board and enjoy Greater Sudbury’s ski hills for some downhill excitement.
 Choose from Adanac, Capreol and Lively. www.greatersudbury.ca/ski

 Open air skate

-When the lakes turn icy blue and the white stuff piles up, visitors can bring their skates and lace up for an open air skate on the Ramsey Lake Skating Path a favorite family activity or enjoy a quiet evening under the lights skating on the oval at Queen’s Athletic Field or skate through the forest on Nina's Way at Kivi Park.
+When the lakes turn icy blue and the white stuff piles up, visitors can bring their skates and lace up for an open air skate on the Ramsey Lake Skating Path, a favourite family activity or enjoy, quiet evening under the lights skating on the oval at Queen’s Athletic Field or skate through the forest on Nina's Way at Kivi Park.

 Hit the ice